-As you can see these cubbies are great for storing office supplies sand paper work.
+As you can see these cubbies are great for storing office supplies and paperwork.
 I’m so glad the printer fit in there.
-One of the other things I did was add cork to the back panel so I can pin my notes up, but to my surprise the cord was so thin my notes where falling off.
+One of the other things I did was add cork to the back panel so I can pin my notes up, but to my surprise, the cord was so thin my notes where falling off.
 In the top right corner, I started hot gluing wine corks over the thin cork to give it more pin cushion.
-As you can see I have a lot of drinking to do to fill in the back drop.
+As you can see I have a lot of drinking to do to fill in the backdrop.
 I figured I need about 300 corks.

 I wanted to make this fast and simple.
 I didn’t have time to do a lot of fancy detail and wait for paint to dry.
 Thank God for chalk type paint.
 The best thing about chalk type paint you can eliminate the prep, which usually takes the most time.
 The first thing I did was make my own chalk paint to save money.
 It’s super easy and ¼ of the cost of retail chalk paint.

 Here’s a quick video showing how to make your own chalk paint.

 I painted two coats of gray chalk paint in the entire project.
 Then I used a piece 220 grit sand paper and lightly distressed the corners and edges.
 You don’t want to over distress your furniture.
 Remember, less is more!